Saicharitha121/Placement-Portal-Management/README.md

 administrative privileges for data handling, student management and can download the details of student.
 Hod can access the student campus placements details.

 Step !:-
-Initially you can start this project by using the mainpage.html their u can access through the differnt pages like about.html,contact.html,side.html and you can retrieve the databse throught the miniproject.SQLSource file
+Initially you can start this project by using the mainpage.html their you can access through the different pages like about.html,contact.html,side.html and you can retrieve the databse throught the miniproject.SQLSource file